The Decision to Freeze Your Eggs

-Timing: There are a multitude of reasons you may have for not being ready to start a family.
+Timing: There are a multitude of reasons you may not be ready to start a family.
 Some of the reasons frequently cited by egg-freezing patients are school, career, travel, and—very often—not having met the right partner yet.

-Future Family Planning: You may already have a child, but you know that by the time you're ready for more, you may be older and your ovarian reserve (egg supply) may be affected.
-By freezing when you're in your mid- to late-30s, your fertility at that point in time will be preserved for the future.
+Future Family Planning: You may already have a child, but you know that by the time you’re ready for more, you may be older and your ovarian reserve (egg supply) may be affected.
+By freezing when you’re in your early- to mid-30s, your fertility at that point in time will be preserved for the future.